lorciv/randtext/README.md

 # 📝 Randtext

 Randtext is a Go package to generate random text that reads well.
+The random generation is based on the input text that the user provides to the engine.

 The package exposes two functions: `Feed` and `Emit`.
 Function `Feed` can be used to feed the random generator with input text.